machamp-nlp/machamp/docs/task_params.md

 ### Task-specific parameters

 [back to main README](../README.md)

-At the moment, the only important metric to define on the task-level is `loss_weight`.
-This can be used in a multi-task setting, when some tasks should get less priority while updating the parameters (because it is less important, easier, or because it has more training data).
+You can set the metric and the loss weight per task.
+The loss weight is mostly useful in a multi-task setting, when some tasks should get less priority while updating the parameters (because it is less important, easier, or because it has more training data).
 It can be set as follows:

 ```
 {
     "UD-EWT": {
         "train_data_path": "data/ewt.train",
-        "validation_data_path": "data/ewt.dev",
+        "dev_data_path": "data/ewt.dev",
         "word_idx": 1,
         "tasks": {
             "upos": {